leeoniya/uFuzzy/README.md

 It is highly probable that I'm not taking full advantage of some feature in other libraries that may significantly change the outcomes, and I welcome any PR contributions from those with deeper library knowledge than my 10min skim over a "Basic usage" example or API docs.
 I've tried to follow any type of "best performance" advice when I could find it in the docs, but it's a certainty that some stones were left unturned when implementing ~20 different search engines.

-Thankfully, the task quite simple enough:
+Thankfully, the task simple enough:

 1. Given a diverse list of 162,000 strings (words and phrases), assume a Latin/Western European charset (can skip any diacritics/accents normalization)
 2. Do a case-insensitive, partial/fuzzy match of the search string "super ma"